 Kate represents indigent defendants through court-appointments in Rhode Island in misdemeanor, appellate cases and sex offender classification appeals, and through CPCS in Massachusetts in criminal appeals, and Sex Offender Registry Board (“SORB”) classification hearings and appeals, and in sexually dangerous person (“SDP”) jury trials and appeals.

-For the last four years, Kate Godin has been selected as one of Rhode Island’s “Rising Stars” in criminal defense by SuperLawyers.com (as a result of both peer nominations and third-party evaluations), and has served since December of 2010 on RI ACLU’s Board of Directors.
+For the last five years, Kate Godin has been selected as one of Rhode Island’s “Rising Stars” in criminal defense by SuperLawyers.com (as a result of both peer nominations and third-party evaluations), and has served since December of 2010 on RI ACLU’s Board of Directors.
 In October 2013, Kate was designated as Rhode Island’s National Board Representative for the ACLU.

 Kate graduated fourth in her class, magna cum laude, from Roger Williams University School of Law.
 During her time at Roger Williams, Kate strove for the best academic and practical legal experience she could receive.
 From teaching law to high school seniors at Cranston East in Roger Williams’ “Street Law” program, to becoming a semi-finalist in the law school’s Moot Court competition, to becoming a co-captain of the Roger Williams’ Trial Team, Kate took full advantage of the wonderful opportunities her legal education had to offer.
 As a law student, Kate completed internships with the United States Attorney’s Office in Providence, criminal defense attorney (and R.I.
 Lawyers Weekly’s Lawyer of the Year in 2008) George J. West, Providence Superior Court Justice Daniel A. Procaccini, and United States District Court Judge Ernest C. Torres.
 She also helped research and write two published law review articles for her professors, drafted several appellate briefs to the Rhode Island Supreme Court and the United States Court of Appeals for the First and Second Circuits, and has done extensive research in the areas of medical malpractice, housing, race relations, Constitutional and International law.
 She authored a 100-page article on the deficiencies of the Criminal Justice System (which is available for download here), and has aided in the submission of two amicus curie briefs: one to the Rhode Island Supreme Court in the Lead Hazard Mitigation Act case of Mackie v.
 State, 936 A.2d 588 (R.I.
 2007), and the other to the United States Supreme Court in the Exxon Valdez oil spill case of Exxon v.
 Baker , 128 S.Ct.
 2605 (2008).